obiwanjacobi/Zsharp/docs/modules/assembly.md

 #sdk Net5.0@CoreAppSDK
 ```

-Other project attributes may include any property and its value.
+> TBD: Other project attributes may include any property and its value.
 Some sort of generic way to specify?

 ```csharp
 #prop=value